prob-ml/blissWL/README.md

 # blissWL

-This repository implements two forms of neural probabilistic weak lensing inference.
+This repository is part of the [Bayesian Light Source Separator (BLISS)](https://github.com/prob-ml/bliss) software family.
+It implements two forms of neural probabilistic weak lensing inference.
 The first infers convergence maps from images, and the second infers LambdaCDM parameters from convergence maps.
-This repository is part of the [Bayesian Light Source Separator (BLISS)](https://github.com/prob-ml/bliss) software family.

 ## Installation